twhui/MS-Net/README.md

 # Caffe for MS-Net (Multi-scale Network)
-This is the release of MS-Net (a variant of MSG-Net) in Depth Map Super-Resolution by Deep Multi-Scale Guidance in ECCV16.
+This is the release of MS-Net (i.e. MSG-Net without RGB input) for the paper Depth Map Super-Resolution by Deep Multi-Scale Guidance in ECCV16.
 It comes with 4 trained networks (x2, x4, x8, x16) and 3 testing sets (A, B, C).

 For more details, please visit the <a href="http://mmlab.ie.cuhk.edu.hk/projects/guidance_SR_depth.html">project page </a>.